Find a Meeting Near You Phone icon 800-643-9618

 When Should I Say the AA Prayer?

-The Serenity Prayer can also serve as meditation in moments of weakness, frustration, or fear.
-Reciting the AA Prayer when a person feels a lack of control can have a soothing, calming effect.
+The Serenity Prayer can also serve as a meditation in moments of weakness, frustration, or fear.
+Reciting it when you feel a lack of control can have a soothing, calming effect.
 There is no wrong time to say the prayer or use it as a meditation.
 Some people in AA recite the prayer when they are craving alcohol or feel compelled to have a drink.

 Did AA Create the Serenity Prayer?